SL502 – Jewish Practices in a Messianic Context

 Location: Orbund (server11.orbund.com)

 Jewish practices give structure and meaning to Jewish communal, family, and individual life.
 This course surveys the calendar and lifecycle events of Judaism.
 Its purpose is to explore these events as connected elements of a vital Jewish communal, family, and individual life.
-Distinctive aspects of Messianic Jewish lifecycle and calendar events will be examined.
+Distinctive aspects of Messianic Jewish life cycle and calendar events will also be examined.

 RELATIONSHIP TO THE CURRICULUM